PHenwood/fta-dataplatform/azure-sql-database/articles/6-restore-deleted-database.md

 * click on the Delete button in the top menu of the current screen
 * Press *yes* on the next prompt

-The Database will now be deleted but it make take a couple of minutes for the option to restore the database to become available.
+The Database will now be deleted but it may take a couple of minutes for the option to restore the database to become available.

 # Restoring a Deleted Database